nus-cs2103-AY2324S1/tp/docs/team/kamjiayue.md

         * Update add command
         * Update student fields
         * Update add command examples
+        * Added a new section for the trend feature
     * Developer Guide:
         * Update product name
         * Added activity diagrams for the add feature.